AdobeDocs/workfront.en/help/classic/product-announcements/announcements/latest-improvements-wfone.md

 >[!TIP]
 >
->You can also use the filter to display only Workfront Classic or new Workfront experience articles, as described in [Filter the search results page](#filter).
-Or, you can set your individual search preferences to favor one or the other, as described in [Set personalized search defaults](#set).
+>You can also use the filter to display only Workfront Classic or new Workfront experience articles, as described in [Filter the search results page](#filter-the-search-results-page).
+Or, you can set your individual search preferences to favor one or the other, as described in [Set personalized search defaults](#set-personalized-search-defaults).

-### Categorized results as you type
+### Categorized results as you type {#categorized-results-as-you-type}

 Now when you search Workfront One, possible search results are grouped into helpful categories in the drop-down area as soon as you begin typing.